NikitaVr/contrak/contrak-cli/README.md

   PATH  [default: .] path to plugin

 FLAGS
   -h, --help      Show CLI help.
   -v, --verbose
+  --[no-]install  Install dependencies after linking the plugin.

 DESCRIPTION
   Links a plugin into the CLI for development.